-Masonry has been used successfully in building construction in the Northwest region (Washington, Oregon, and Idaho) for many decades as both the primary structural system and as a cladding.
-Masonry has withstood the test of time not only because of its natural resistance to fire, water, impact, and organic growth, but also because of its design versatility.
+Masonry has been used successfully in building construction in the Northwest region (Washington, Oregon, and Idaho) for many decades as both the primary structural system and as a cladding material.
+Masonry has withstood the test of time not only because of its natural resistance to fire, water, impact, and organic growth but also because of its design versatility.

-Historically, structural mass masonry wall assemblies were commonplace, primarily due to their superior fire resistance, durability, and weatherability.
-Over time, such assemblies have given way to alternate structural framing materials.
-By definition, mass structures inherently address the many above-grade wall functions, including control of water, air, heat, sound, and fire.
-Replacing the mass structure increases the complexity of the wall design as follows:
+Historically, structural mass masonry wall systems such as that shown in Fig. i-1 were commonplace, primarily due to their superior fire- resistance, durability, and weatherability.
+Over time, such systems have given way to alternative structural/ framing materials and separate cladding elements.
+By definition, mass structures above-grade functions of walls, including control of water, air, heat, sound, and fire.
+Thus, replacing the mass structure increases the complexity of the wall design as follows:

-Traditional decorative and durable cornice and cornerstone elements and built-in drip edges at strategic locations were typical of mass masonry structures and responsible for deflecting much of the water cascading down the face of these buildings.
+Traditional decorative and durable cornice and cornerstone elements and strategically located built-in drip edges were typical of mass masonry structures.
+These were also responsible for deflecting much of the water cascading down the face of these buildings.
 These design elements have been either eliminated or traded for more modularized and economized veneer units that, while reminiscent of historic mass masonry construction detailing, do not have the same water- deflecting characteristics.
-Fortunately, most veneer assemblies are able to accommodate the added moisture ingress due to a concealed drainage cavity and flashings.
-The result is a similar material aesthetic, fire resistivity, and durability, yet a flatter and simpler appearance lacking the intrinsic ability to deflect water away from the masonry-clad wall face and away from areas most sensitive to water entry, e.g., wall penetrations such as vents, windows, and doors.
+Fortunately, most veneer wall assemblies are able to accommodate the added moisture ingress due to a concealed drainage plane and flashings.
+The result is a similar material aesthetic, fire-resistance, and durability, yet a flatter and simpler appearance, such as that shown in Fig. i-2, that lacks the intrinsic ability to deflect water away from the masonry-clad wall face and away from areas most sensitive to water entry, e.g., wall penetrations such as vents, windows, and doors.

-Though the evolution of the above-grade wall design has led to more complex overall assemblies, product selection, and code compliance than in previous years, it has also demonstrated the durable and accommodating nature of modern above-grade wall assemblies to the local climate conditions of the Northwest region.
+Though the evolution of the above-grade wall design has led to more complex overall systems, product selection, and code compliance than in previous years, it has also demonstrated the durable and accommodating nature of modern above-grade masonry wall systems to the local climate conditions of the Northwest region.

-This introductory chapter showcases the 8 primary above-grade wall assemblies that are the focus of this guide.
-This introduction also contains technical references and supporting information for general topics that apply to the featured above- grade wall assemblies.
+This introductory chapter showcases the 8 primary above-grade wall systems that are the focus of this guide.
+This introduction also contains technical references and supporting information for general topics that apply to the featured above- grade wall systems.

-Each subsequent chapter is dedicated to one of the primary above-grade wall assemblies and provides assembly-specific discussion, guidance, photos, and/or diagrammatic illustrations.
-Two- and three-dimensional details and cutaway wall sections are provided at the end of each chapter, summarizing the chapter content and illustrating its use in real-world applications.
+Each subsequent chapter is dedicated to one of the primary above-grade wall systems and provides system-specific discussion, guidance, photos, and/or diagrammatic illustrations.
+Two- and three-dimensional details and cutaway wall sections are provided at the end of each chapter, summarizing the chapter content and illustrating its use in real-world-like applications.